 the term deer head is used to describe any chihuahua that does not have the characteristic apple shaped head. deer head chihuahuas tend to have a longer noses and a head shape similar to that of a miniature young deer. they also tend to have less chihuahua health problems.

-in this picture of teaka the famous chihuahua, you can see her deer-like features, so she is a deer head chihuahua. at birth she was given the temporary name of fawn, which means a young deer under a year old.
+in this picture of teaka the famous chihuahua, you can see deer-like features, but she is an apple head chihuahua so it can be confusing at times. at birth she was given the temporary name of fawn, which means a young deer under a year old.

 article source: chihuahuadogcare.com/applehead-chihuahuas